-Grades 3, 4, and Mathematics All Units
+irades 3, 4, and 5 Mathematics All Units

-Read from OPTION A, B, or C below based on your state or local policy (refer to your School Test Coordinator).
+Read from OPTION A, B, or C below based on state or local policy (refer to your School Test Coordinator).

-(Say) OPTION A Say After you have logged out of the test, sit quietly until the unit has ended.
+OPTION A After you have logged out of the test, sit quietly until the unit has ended.
 OPTION B After you have logged out of the test, I will dismiss you.
 OPTION C After you have logged out of the test, you may read a book or other allowable materials until the unit has ended.

-Servel to the bottom of the screen.
+Sav Scroll to the bottom of the screen.

+Cay (Pause.)

 Select the "Start Section" button.

+(Pause.)

 You should now be in the test.

 You will have 60 minutes to complete this unit.
 I will also let you know when you have 10 minutes of testing time left.

 You may begin working now.